 The research guide has been made in collaboration with your thesis advisors.
 Selected electronic resources are linked here and from the library home page.
 You can check to see what is available in the PHC collection using the library's online catalog, Voyager.

-Professional library assistance will be invaluable to you during this process and is available on campus, by phone at 540-441-8400, or by email at email@example.com .
-A research appointment with the librarian is suggested as you begin your research and will save you time and frustration.
+Professional library assistance will be invaluable to you during this process and is available on campus, by phone at 540-441-8400, or by email at firstname.lastname@example.org.
+Checking in with a librarian as you begin your research and will save you time and frustration.

-- Define important dates and persons essential to your topic.
+Identify important persons, events and dates essential to your topic.

-- Zotero is a citation management system that will help you collect and organize your resources and then seamlessly create footnotes, endnotes, in-text citations, and bibliographies.
+Zotero is a free citation management system that will help you collect and organize your resources and then seamlessly create footnotes, endnotes, in-text citations, and bibliographies.
+Enter the ISBN number of the book or other identifying information and it will enter all the information needed for your citations in the citation style you request.
 You can download and watch online tutorials, but you may benefit from a librarian’s help in quickly learning how to use Zotero.

 Primary source documents are items that were either created at the time an event took place OR were created at a later date by a person who witnessed the event or the time period.
 These first hand observations by event witnesses allow the researcher to view the event through the eyes of the participants and examine it within its cultural context.